Karina Gould

+On January 18, 2025, Gould announced her campaign for the Liberal leadership.
+She was the youngest candidate, and was the only candidate still serving as a cabinet minister before resigning on January 24, 2025.
+She placed in third in the election.

 Early life and career

-Gould was born on June 28, 1987, growing up in Burlington, Ontario in a family with three brothers.
+Gould was born on June 28, 1987, and grew up in Burlington, Ontario, the daughter of Gesa (Kohn), who practiced veterinary medicine, and Peter Gould.
+She has three brothers.
 Her paternal grandparents were Czech Jews who survived the Holocaust.
-Her mother is German and met her father while on a kibbutz in Israel.
+Her mother was German and met her father while on a kibbutz in Israel.
 At sixteen, she participated in the Forum for Young Canadians, spending a week in Ottawa learning about the federal government, which she credits as the impetus for her goal of a career in Parliament.
 After she graduated from M.M.
 Robinson High School in 2005, she spent the next year volunteering at an orphanage in Mexico, where she met her husband, Alberto Gerones.

 Upon her return to Canada in 2006, Gould attended McGill University, earning a joint honours degree in political science as well as Latin American and Caribbean studies.
 Writing her honours thesis on the Canadian electoral system, she graduated first class honours with distinction in 2010.
 During her time as an undergraduate student she served as the president of the Arts Undergraduate Society (AUS) and helped organize fundraising for humanitarian aid for Haiti in the aftermath of the 2010 earthquake.

 In 2010, Gould took a job with the Organization of American States in Washington, D.C., working as a consultant in the Migration and Development Program.
 She is cited as contributing to the 2011 report, International Migration in the Americas: First Report of the Continuous Reporting System on International Migration in the Americas (SICREMI).

-Gould subsequently completed a master's degree in international relations at Oxford University.
+Gould subsequently completed a master's degree in international relations at St Hilda's College, Oxford.
 Upon completion of her graduate studies at Oxford, Gould decided to move back to her hometown of Burlington, Ontario.
 She took a job working as a Trade and Investment Specialist for the Mexican Trade Commission "ProMexico" in Toronto.
 Gould held this position for less than a year before announcing her candidacy in the 2015 election at the age of twenty-eight.